ReactTraining/react-workshop/README.md

 If one of those commands doesn't work, then you don't have that tool installed.
 Go to these pages and follow the instructions for your operating system:

 - [Git](http://git-scm.com/downloads)
-- [Node](https://nodejs.org/) - If you didn't have Node installed, get the LTS (Long Term Support) version.
+- [NPM and Node](https://www.npmjs.com/get-npm) - If you didn't have Node installed, get the LTS (Long Term Support) version.
 If you have an older version like Node 8, that will probably work too.

 Then **clone**, **install**, and **run** the app: